Meeting future rail skills demand

 Individual rail organisations have been doing this with some success.

-Through the National Rail Action Plan, we’re working with the ARA and industry to take local success stories and expand them for greater impact.
+Through NRAP, we’re working with the ARA and industry to take local success stories and expand them for greater impact.

 This includes pilot programs that will make it easier for women, young people and people from different backgrounds to start and progress a career in rail.